 Legal status in King County, Washington

 Butterfly bush is a Class B noxious weed on the Washington State Noxious Weed List.
 It is on the Non-Regulated Noxious Weed List for King County, Washington.
 Control of butterfly bush in King County is recommended but not required.
-Butterfly bush is not on the prohibited plants list administered by the Washington State Department of Agriculture, but some nurseries have volunteered to stop selling it due to its danger to natural resources.
+Butterfly bush is on the state quarantine list, and is illegal to buy, sell or offer this plant for sale in Washington.

 The King County Noxious Weed Control Board encourages property owners to remove butterfly bush where possible and to avoid introducing it to new landscapes.
 Ornamental plantings can be contained by removing flower stalks before they form seeds.

 Identification (see below for more photos)